The do’s and don’ts of sciatica

 What is sciatica?

-Sciatica refers to the pain you feel along the sciatic nerve, which is the longest nerve in the body.
-This discomfort happens when the nerve roots in the lower spine are being compressed.
+Sciatica refers to the pain you feel down your leg in the region where the sciatic nerve, the longest nerve in the body, travels and branches.
+This discomfort happens most commonly when the nerve roots in the lower spine are being compressed.
 Herniated discs and bone spurs are typical causes.

 Sciatica is more common in older adults due to the regular wear and tear that happens to the spine as we age.
-But younger people can also experience sciatic pain due to trauma from a fall, motor vehicle accident or from an autoimmune condition.
+But younger people can also experience sciatic pain due to trauma or injuries.

 Tips for avoiding sciatica

-DO engage in moderate exercise.
+Do engage in moderate, low-impact exercise.
 Working out for 30-45 minutes at least three times per week is advisable.
 Taking a walk at lunchtime is one strategy for fitting in regular exercise.

 There are steps you can take at home to ease sciatica symptoms.
 It’s worth noting that persistent pain needs to be addressed with a doctor.

-DON’T stay in bed too long.
-Laying around for days at a time can actually do more harm than good.
+Don't stay in bed too long.
+Laying around for days at a time can do more harm than good.
 Muscles lose shape and tension if they’re not being used, and it’s much harder to build back muscle tone once it’s gone.

-DO stay active.
-Engage in regular activities like taking the dog for a walk and moving around the house like normal.
+Do stay active.
+Engage in regular activities like taking the dog for a walk and moving around the house like normal, if you can tolerate it.
 This will prevent your body from becoming stiff.

-DO use heating pads and ice to ease the pain.
+Do use heating pads and/or ice to ease the pain.
 It’s fine to alternate between both remedies.
 It’s also okay to allow your partner to massage the area.
-But avoid deep-tissue massages which will inflame the sciatic nerve more.

-DO take over-the-counter medications containing acetaminophen and ibuprofen but DON’T overdo it.
+Don't overdo medication.
 If you take too much medication, your body may be tricked into doing too much physical activity and you’ll end up in worse pain than before.
 Plus, chronic sciatica can occur over months and even years.
 Long-term use of these over-the-counter medicines can damage the heart and kidneys.

 Ready to stop the pain?